joel790/myFirst/README.md

 i have written
-because i have no info about git before for the remaining times i work with github thanks
+because i have no info about git before for the remaining times i work with github thanks and i am gonna to do maney projects